Hammit/transmission-rpc-uploader/README.md

 # Torrent Uploader for Transmission Daemon

+## Overview

+This script can be used to upload a local torrent file to a remote Transmission daemon via RPC.
+The configuration is via a `.env` file, the template for which can be found in `env.template`.
+The reason you would normally use this script is part of a setup where torrents are auto-downloaded locally and upon local download, uploaded to the remote Transmission daemon, probably running on a Raspberry Pi operating as a seedbox.

+## Installation

 * Create virtualenv: `virtualenv -p python3 venv`
 * Install dependencies: `venv/bin/pip3 install -r requirements.txt`
 * Create .env: `cp env.template .venv` and fill in the missing pieces

 ## Using from IRSSI